NeuralEnsemble/python-neo/doc/source/io_developers_guide.rst

 These tests:

   * check the compliance with the schema: hierarchy, attribute types, ...
-  * For IO modules able to both write and read data, it compares a generated dataset with the same data after a write/read cycle.
+  * For IO modules confirms it is able to both write and read data; they compare a generated dataset with the same data after a write/read cycle.

-The test scripts download all files from `gin-gnode`_ and stores them locally in ``/tmp/files_for_tests/``.
+The test scripts download all files from `gin-gnode`_ and store them locally in ``/tmp/files_for_tests/``.
 Subsequent test runs use the previously downloaded files, rather than trying to download them each time.

 Each test must have at least one class that inherits ``BaseTestRawIO`` and that has 3 attributes: